-Listening to Stripe co-founder and all-around impressive human Patrick Collison on a podcast just now, I found myself smiling, surprised, to hear a word—a name—I hadn’t thought about in years.
-Patrick, recounting the origins of the company he started with his brother, said:
+Listening to Stripe co-founder and all-around impressive human Patrick Collison on a podcast just now, I found myself smiling, surprised, to hear a word —

 A particular thing I remember is Slicehost first coming out... basically the first really good virtual hosting provider. [...]
 With Slicehost, you could just create an account with your credit account number, login to the web interface, click CREATE SERVER, and twenty seconds later a root password would be emailed to you.
 And so, it was this incredible combination of the control you get when you have a dedicated server somewhere with the ease-of-use of these shared web hosting systems.